spdzh/NLP-PROJECT/README.md

 	Two techniques were applied on the dataset.
 1. Bag of words (BoW)

-	The BoW was used to model the data for further prediction and classify comments as positive or negative.
+	The BoW is used to model the data for further prediction and classify comments as positive or negative.

 2. Latent Dirichlet Allocation (LDA)